Helping a leading service-design company find its best lines

 As Bridgeable has grown, it has asked us to expand upon our work and we enjoy the collaboration to this day.

-Photography by Harry Choi.
+Photography of interiors by Harry Choi.

 Designing an artful narrative driven by global action — Office of the Lieutenant Governor of Ontario — Collaborations